anastasiapan/Landmarks_vSLAM/README.md

    https://google-cartographer-ros.readthedocs.io/en/latest/compilation.html

 3. Cartographer system modifications
    We did not create a package for this.
-You can just merge the files under 'cartographer_ros' as the directories
+You can just merge the files under 'cartographer_ros' in the directories
    they appear to be.
 They should be under the path: *catkin_ws/src/cartographer_ros/cartographer_ros*
    Only one source file has been slightly modified to visualise landmarks with 3D models - completely optional